 Experience Life on the Farm at McClelland's Dairy Pumpkin Patch

-McClelland's Dairy is a family-run, certified organic dairy farm located just west of Petaluma, and their annual Halloween pumpkin patch just keeps getting better and better.
-Compared to other pumpkin patches around Petaluma, McClelland's is a relatively low-key affair, but it offers a lot of fun for families, especially if you have small children or are just looking for a more genuine farm experience.
-If you haven't been there, it's definitley worth checking out.
+McClelland's Dairy is a family-run, certified organic dairy farm located just west of Petaluma, and their annual Halloween pumpkin patch just keeps getting better and better every year.
+McClelland's is relatively low-key but bustling, and it offers a lot of fun for families, especially if you have small children or are just looking for a more genuine farm experience.
+If you haven't been there yet, it's definitley worth putting on your fall family itinerary.

 The entrance to McClelland's can sneak up on you a little, so keep an eye out for their signs as you head down Bodega Road into the Two Rock area west of Petaluma.
 Turn into the dirt driveway and follow it over a little bridge to the dairy farm.
-On your right you'll see their three-acre pumpkin patch where you're welcome to go pick that perfect Halloween pumpkin off the vine.
-Parking is available on your left, near the big chicken tractors.
+On your left you'll see their three-acre pumpkin patch, where you're welcome to go pick that perfect Halloween pumpkin off the vine.
+Ample parking is available in the meadow on your right.

 In addition to u-pick pumpkins, there's a hay maze, a big box full of wheat grains (perfect for digging—buckets and shovels provided), and a petting zoo where you can meet some gentle and friendly farm animals, including goats, calves, and a miniature horse.
 Don't miss the large arrangement of pumpkins and straw bales—it's perfect for a fall family photo op.
-You can even participate in a scarecrow building contest.
+There's also a cool vintage John Deere tractor that kids can pose on for photos.
 All these attractions are free!

 For an added fee kids can jump around in one of two different bounce houses, tour the spooky haunted hay maze, and take a tractor-drawn hay ride.
-Admission is $4 each, or for $10 you can buy a wristband for unlimited fun and play all day.
+For $10 you can buy a wristband for unlimited fun and play all day.

 When you're ready to go pick pumpkins, grab a wheelbarrow and head out to the field.
 You'll find pumpkins of all sizes, from enourmous to tiny.
-There are several different varieties and colors, too.
-Also available to pick in the pumpkin patch are different kinds of squash, gourds, and even tomatoes.
-Pumpkin prices range from $2 for small examples to $30 for giant monsters.
-Small gourds can be had for under $1, and our kids had a great time searching out interesting examples.
+There are several different varieties and colors, too, from your standard orange jack-o-lantern pumpkins to white "Polar Bear" ones to bright red-orange French "Cinderella" pumpkins.
+You might also stumble across gourds and other kinds of squash out in the patch, too.
+It's a lot of fun to see what you can find!
+Pumpkin prices range from $1 for gourds and small pumpkins to $25 for giant monsters.

-If you want to learn even more about the farm, tours will be offered on Saturdays and Sundays at 11:30 am, 1 pm, and 3 pm.
+If you want to learn even more about life on the farm, they offer guided farm tours on Saturdays and Sundays at 11:30 am, 1 pm, and 3 pm.
 On the tours, you can learn about the history of the farm and how animals are cared for, pet babies in the nursery, and even try milking a cow by hand.
-Farm tours cost $15 for visitors ages 13 years and older and $7 for children.
-Reserve your farm tour spots online, since tours often sell out.
+Farm tours cost $15 for visitors ages 13 years and older and $7 for children 4 to 12; children 3 and under are free.
+Reserve your farm tour spots online, since tours often sell out in advance, especially during pumpkin patch season.

 You can spend the whole day out at McClelland's—grab some lunch, go on a farm tour, hunt for pumpkins and gourds in the pumpkin patch, play, and more.
 It's a great addition to the fall pumpkin patch lineup, and a lot of fun to visit.